ip413/presidential-election-poland-2020-research/index.md

 But once more we could see **Duda, Kosiniak, Piotrowski** in one group and **Biedroń, Bosak, Holownia, Trzaskowski, Witkowski** in another.
 Interesting!

+One more thing, **Duda, Kosiniak, Piotrowski** have better result in polling stations with high ratio of invalid votes and polling stations with no invalid votes.
+At the same context **Biedroń, Bosak, Holownia, Trzaskowski, Witkowski** have worse result.
+Something very interesting is happening here, or I made some mistake somewhere.

 ## Official result vs results from polling stations with all votes and ballots valid - round 1